-6. Male Breasts
+6. Male Breast Reduction

 Gynaecomastia is a type of hormonal imbalance that causes breast tissue to develop in men.
 Although it’s not a medically serious condition, it can be embarrassing and really impact your self-esteem.
 Liposuction can target this area and remove fat.

 Male chest reduction is a surgical procedure to treat gynaecomastia.
 Although gynaecomastia can go away on its own, it doesn’t respond to exercise and diet the same way fat does.

 During male breast reduction surgery, your surgeon will remove excess breast glandular and fatty tissue from the breasts.
 This will result in a more masculine and defined chest.
 Male chest reduction surgery can treat gynaecomastia and restore a more masculine and defined chest.
 In general, the procedure takes between 1-2 hours to complete.
 During the surgery, your plastic surgeon uses small incisions under the arms to remove the excess tissue.
 Your nipple may be repositioned if necessary.

 7. Buttocks Liposuction

 While some fat in the bum is desirable, excess fat can result in dimples and sagging.
 Liposuction in the buttocks can make you look more in proportion.
 If you’re looking for another solution for your bum, some patients prefer the Brazilian butt lift for a full and shapely rear.

 You can achieve a significant breast reduction and breast lift through liposuction.
 It can reduce the weight of breasts and produce a lift by removing excess weight.